 Trustees were appointed to Gulenist-affiliated media outlets and companies: Koza-Ipek Media Group, which owned Bugun and Millet dailies as well as Kanalturk TV and Bugun TV; Feza Media Group which owned Zaman, Today's Zaman and Meydan dailies, Cihan News Agency and Aksiyon magazine etc.

 The trustees shut down Bugun and Millet dailies.
 Public Satellite Communications and Cable TV Operations Company Turksat has canceled the broadcasts of Bugün TV, Kanaltürk TV, Samanyolu TV, S News TV, Mehtap TV, Irmak TV.

-The Reporters Without Borders (RSF) Representative to Turkey and BİA Media Monitoring Reporter Erol Önderoğlu, writer Ahmet Nesin and Human Rights Foundation of Turkey (TİHV) Chair Prof. Dr. Şebnem Korur-Fincancı participated in the "Editors-in-Chief on Watch" campaign launched in solidarity with Özgür Gündem newspaper, which was closed by the Statutory Decree no. 675, then a lawsuit was filed against them for "propagandizing for a terrorist organization."
+The Reporters Without Borders (RSF) Representative to Turkey and BİA Media Monitoring Reporter Erol Önderoğlu, writer Ahmet Nesin and Human Rights Foundation of Turkey (TİHV) Chair Prof. Dr. Şebnem Korur-Fincancı also participated in the "Editors-in-Chief on Watch" campaign, then a lawsuit was filed against them for "propagandizing for a terrorist organization.
 They had 10-days pre-trial detention, then they have released.
 Yet, the hearings have still been continuing by April 2019.